kinode-dao/kinode-book/src/login.md

 $ ./kinode --help
 A General Purpose Sovereign Cloud Computing Platform

-Usage: kinode [OPTIONS] --rpc <WS_URL> <home>
+Usage: kinode [OPTIONS] <home>

 Arguments:
   <home>  Path to home directory

 Options:
-      --port <PORT>   Port to bind [default: first unbound at or above 8080] --testnet       If set, use Sepolia testnet
+      --port <PORT>            Port to bind [default: first unbound at or above 8080] --ws-port <PORT>         Kinode internal WebSockets protocol port [default: first unbound at or above 9000] --verbosity <VERBOSITY>  Verbosity level: higher is more verbose [default: 0] --reveal-ip              If set to false, as an indirect node, always use routers to connect to other nodes.
-      --rpc <WS_URL>  Ethereum RPC endpoint (must be wss://) -h, --help          Print help
+      --rpc <RPC>              Add a WebSockets RPC URL at boot -h, --help                   Print help
   -V, --version                Print version
 ```

 A home directory must be supplied — where the node will store its files.
-The binary also takes a required `--rpc` flag.
-The `--rpc` flag is a `wss://` WebSocket link to an Ethereum RPC, allowing the Kinode to send and receive Ethereum transactions — used in the [identity system](./identity_system.md) as mentioned [above](#creating-an-alchemy-account).
+The `--rpc` flag is an optional `wss://` WebSocket link to an Ethereum RPC, allowing the Kinode to send and receive Ethereum transactions — used in the [identity system](./identity_system.md) as mentioned [above](#creating-an-alchemy-account).
+If this is not supplied, the node will use a set of default RPC providers served by other nodes on the network.
-If the `--port` flag is supplied, Kinode will attempt to bind that port and will exit if that port is already taken.
+If the `--port` flag is supplied, Kinode will attempt to bind that port for serving HTTP and will exit if that port is already taken.
 If no `--port` flag is supplied, Kinode will bind to `8080` if it is available, or the first port above `8080` if not.

-By default, the binary will connect to the Optimism mainnet.
-To connect to the Sepolia testnet instead, supply the `--testnet` flag.

-### Acquiring an RPC API Key
+### Acquiring an RPC API Key [OPTIONAL]

-Create a new "app" on [Alchemy](https://dashboard.alchemy.com/apps) for either Optimism Mainnet or Ethereum Sepolia.
+Create a new "app" on [Alchemy](https://dashboard.alchemy.com/apps) for Optimism Mainnet.

 ![Alchemy Create App](./assets/alchemy-create-app.png)